Motunrayo25/portfolio/README.md

 ## 📈 Key Insights

-- Malaria was the most common diagnosis, accounting for 17% of all patients.
+- Malaria was the most common diagnosis, accounting for 17% of all admissions.
-- Heart Disease recorded the highest average treatment cost.
+- Heart Disease recorded the highest average treatment cost at ₦872,781.
-- Private hospitals charged approximately 70% more than public hospitals.
+- Private hospitals cost approximately 70% more than public hospitals.
 - Tuberculosis had the highest mortality rate (41.2%).
 - Patients aged 46–60 represented the largest admission group.
 - HMO was the most frequently used payment method.